 Machine intelligence is already bearing fruit for progressive online brands, putting them on the buyers’ radar, and providing the tools for profit optimization.
 The AI-driven technologies offer such significant improvements for modern businesses that according to Salesforce, 49% of high-performing marketing teams say they extensively use predictive intelligence to track customer interactions and enhance the user experience with their brands.

-Big data analytics, paired with predictive algorithms and AI automation, enhance the monitoring and analysis of user behaviour, provide insights into purchase metrics, and help virtual marketplace businesses create highly personalized interactions that drive greater sales.
+Big data scientists, paired with predictive algorithms and AI automation, enhance the monitoring and analysis of user behaviour, provide insights into purchase metrics, and help virtual marketplace businesses create highly personalized interactions that drive greater sales.
 With these capabilities in mind, how can machine intelligence benefit virtual marketplaces?

-In this post, we are focusing on the application of AI in digital marketplaces.
+In this post, we are focusing on the application of AI in marketplaces.
 To learn more about Artificial Intelligence in general, discover how it differs from Big Data, Deep Learning, and Machine Learning, and how it can benefit various industries, grab our comprehensive guide to all things AI.

 AI solutions contribute to the growth of online marketplaces primarily within the areas of personalization and customization of the buyer experience.
 Marketplaces cater to vast networks of customers motivated by different needs, expectations, and requirements.
 With customer segmentation, digital marketplace businesses can break this monolithic group into smaller, targeted segments of buyers sharing common characteristics, to serve every person on an almost individual level.